codes-org/codes/README.md

 A folder will be created under `path-to-experiment/results` containing the result of running the experiment.

+### Configuration format

+A model's configuration can be written as a `.conf` (the legacy format) or as a YAML/JSON file — both are supported, chosen per file by extension.
+See [Running with a YAML config](doc/dev/yaml-config.md) for the YAML format and worked examples.

 ## Features

 CODES provides comprehensive simulation capabilities for: